 It’s a good thing for humanity that we don’t all see the world in the same way.
 Different voices and points of view are what make collaboration so valuable.
 Before we can see the truth in that, though, we have to realize that our perspective might not be universal.

 Hard as it is to believe, there are probably a lot of people out there who just don’t see things like you would.
 Are you ready to learn from them?
-Reach out to Andy or myself in social media, or comment below.
+Reach out to Andy or me in social media, or comment below.

 Learn how we apply behavioural insights into lead conversion optimization using HubSpot Software.